Experience the beauty of Colorado with these top things to do © gcosoveanu / Getty Images

-But Colorado offers more than adrenaline rushes and Instagram moments.
-It’s also known for its layers of history, its vibrant art and music scene, its cowboy culture and tasty craft brews.
-Here are the best things to do in Colorado that showcase the variety the state has to offer.
+But Colorado is more than just a paradise for outdoorsy types.
+Besides offering adrenaline rushes and Instagram moments, it’s also known for its layers of history, vibrant art and music scene, cowboy culture, cool cities, charming mountain towns, and tasty craft brews.
+Here are 21 of the best things to do in a state that has it all.

 1. Enjoy the fall colors in Aspen